Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - This season, the Wildcats have an ATS record of 4-2 in their six games as a favorite of 2.5 points or more.

-- Kentucky's games this year have hit the over on seven of 12 set point totals (58.3%).
+- Kentucky's games this year have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- Kentucky is 6-3 against the spread and 8-1 overall in games when it scores more than 19.2 points.
+- Kentucky is 6-3 against the spread and 8-1 overall this season when the team scores more than 19.2 points.

-- In games that Kentucky churns out more than 326.9 yards, the team is 6-3 against the spread and 8-1 overall.
+- Kentucky is 6-3 against the spread and 8-1 overall when the team picks up more than 326.9 yards.

 - The Wildcats have turned the ball over 20 times this season, nine fewer than the Hawkeyes have forced (29).